jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-04.md

-+++
+---
-title= "Bedouins are closer to being good than sedentary people" description= "The reliance of sedentary people on laws destroys their fortitude and power of resistance." image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-2/part-01" linkbtext= "Part 1" linkf= "/research/ibn-khaldun/muqaddimah/chapter-2/part-06" linkftext= "Part 6" heading= "Parts 4-5"
+title: "Bedouins are closer to being good than sedentary people"
+description: "The reliance of sedentary people on laws destroys their fortitude and power of resistance"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Parts 4-5"
+date: 2020-01-29
+---

 ## 4. Bedouins are closer to being good than sedentary people